Estimated reading time: 4 minutes

 The Heart of Hospitality – People

 Effective managers focus on putting systems in place to achieve consistent results; their goal is to create a cohesive team that operates in a predictable way.
-But a leader is able to look beyond existing processes, understanding the dynamics of relationships in the chain of command and making the best use of talent at all levels.
+But a leader is able to look beyond existing processes, understand the dynamics of relationships in the chain of command, and make the best use of talent at all levels.

 To be successful in building and overseeing a team, you must understand the big picture.
 Don’t just assess individuals for their skills during the hiring and training process, but always be analyzing the strengths and weaknesses of your team.

 Look for ways to improve individual and team performance and encourage employee growth.
 This approach benefits your customers, of course, but it also leads to happier and more fulfilled employees.

 Employees like to be challenged and want to feel like they are a vital part of the team.
 Some managers persist in micro-managing team members, but leaders know how to get out of the way and let people do their job.

 Train your teams to act as professionally as possible with respect to guests and always go above and beyond to achieve superior customer service.
 Give them leeway to make independent decisions that add to the comfort of guests.

 Also, keep in mind that co-workers’ needs are as important as customers’ needs.
 Foster an environment of professionalism where all staff members are treated equally well regardless of rank.